JakeMoe/LimitedWorldEdit/README.md

 ## Description

+LimitedWorldEdit is a Minecraft Sponge plugin that allows a player to use WorldEdit within their own claim(s), and will prevent it from applying changes outside the claiimed area.

-LimitedWorldEdit is a port of James137137's LimitedWorldEdit for Bukkit to Sponge.
+LimitedWorldEdit is a port of [James137137's LimitedWorldEdit](https://github.com/James137137/LimitedWorldEdit) for Bukkit to Sponge, and was written for the [Lolnet](https://www.lolnet.co.nz) creative server.

+## Dependencies

+LimitedWorldEdit requires:
+* WorldEdit
+* GriefPrevention

+## Installation and configuration

+Simply copy the compiled jar file into your server's mods folder, and away you go.
+No configuration required.

 ## Copyright